The federal minimum wage is $7.25 an hour.

 The minimum wage of the past was a stronger standard, providing significantly more buying power than it does today.
 In 1938 President Franklin D. Roosevelt first created the minimum wage at 25 cents an hour.
 Adjusted for inflation, that would be worth about $4.00 an hour today.
 The minimum wage had its lowest buying power in 1948, when it was worth about $3.81 in today’s dollars.
 The value of the minimum wage rose relatively steadily until its value reached a high point in 1968, when it was $1.60 an hour.
 Thereafter, it suffered dramatic erosion as Congress failed to adequately correct for inflation over time.
 Today the minimum wage is worth 66% of its value in 1968.
 The minimum wage in 1968 would be worth $10.95 today when adjusted for inflation.

-Bureau of Labor Statistics’ Consumer Price Index & CNN
+U.S. Bureau of Labor Statistics’ Consumer Price Index

-As the value of the minimum wage declined, employers were able to increase prices for products and services at the inflation rate – thus making more profits.
+As the value of the minimum wage has declined, employers who increased prices for products and services to keep up with inflation – have made a greater profit at the expense of their workers.

 35 years old on average